Costalegre: Bahía de Navidad

 This is the most urban developed bay, located at the south of Costalegre series of beaches.
 It has a traditional town named Barra de Navidad with a population of 7000+, a small farming and fishing community located on the east end of the Bahía de Navidad, 60 km north of Manzanillo.
 The beachfront fronting the sandbar arcs toward San Patricio, Jalisco 4.5 kilometers to the west.

 The large lagoon behind Barra de Navidad is criss-crossed by small fishing boats gathering scallops and transporting visitors and locals from Barra to Isla Navidad and the Grand Bay Hotel, recently voted the Number One hotel/resort in Mexico by the Travel Channel.
 Taxi boats also carry passengers to and from the small community of Colimilla where restaurants line the shore.

 Melaque — Towards the northwest of Bahía de Navidad, is the extensive beach of Melaque, of smooth surge, regular slope and sand of texture average gilded gray color.
 Melaque is conformed by the towns of San Patricio and Villa Obregón, this last one also has its own series of small beaches known as "Beaches of the Sun".
 The locality of San Patricio takes its name from the Irish Saint Patrick, and celebrates him on Saint Patrick's Day, 17 March.

 Cuastecomate — A beach of fine gray sand that extends throughout 250 meters.

 Tamarindo is a peninsula in the middle of the Pacific Ocean.
 It has a professional 18-hole golf course south of Tenacatitla.
 A 150-hectares ecological reserve where an extensive variety of animals coexist, including armadillos, iguanas, deer, raccoons and many exotic birds.

 Culture

 Mariachi

 Mariachi groups are usually hired for festive occasions.

 Huichol people

 A Huichol artisan in traditional dress.

 In the north of Jalisco, the indigenous Huichol people live in towns in mountainous areas that are difficult to access.
 They call themselves wixarica, "The People," in their own language.
 The name "Huichol" is derived from the name that was given to them by Nahuatl speakers.
-Along Constalegre it is possible to find Huichol handmade crafts, drapes and traditional toys.
+Along Costalegre it is possible to find Huichol handmade crafts, drapes and traditional toys.

 Related to Nahuatl, the Huichol language belongs to the Coracholan branch of the Uto-Aztecan language family.